Last Updated on 7 January 2026 by Cycloscope

 Best Overall Bikepacking Bar

-The broad, swept-back style of the Jone H-Bar provides a comfortable and wide hand position that is ideal for long-distance riding with weight.
+The broad, swept-back style of the Jone H-Bar provides a comfortable, wide hand position that is ideal for long-distance riding with added weight.

-The design leverages small movements in your hands directly through the stem to the wheel without putting extra pressure on your arms.
+The design leverages small hand movements directly through the stem to the wheel, without placing extra pressure on your arms.

 When looking for comfort, stability, and convenience on long, heavily-loaded bikepacking trips, you simply can’t beat the Jones H-Bar Loop.